arft1kwerg/Legion_addons_backup/README.md

 ## About

 This Repo contains various addons I used to have during retail Legion at one point or another.
 The selection is focused on patch 7.3.5 compatibility and have been tested on private servers like Tauri to ensure they still function.
 I am aware that some of these addons have been deleted from Curseforge or the devs own website making them very difficult to aquire.
+For addons listed twice, the ones with a version number are generally the most "up-to-date" (Final release version prior to July 18th 2018) versions.